cipitech/exchange_rate_demo/README.md

 ### Live Demo ###

-You can view a live demo of this repository here: http://185.217.127.232:8082/api/swagger-ui/index.html
+You can view a live demo of this repository here: http://rates.cipitech.com/api/swagger-ui/index.html

 ### What is this repository for? ###

 An API that provides functionality for exchange rates and currency conversions.
-It loads up-to-date exchange rate data from two types of datasources depending on the spring-boot profile that you choose.
+It loads up-to-date exchange rate data from two types of datasource depending on the spring-boot profile that you choose.
 You can only choose one profile at a time.
-If you add both profiles then by default the "third-party" will be activated.
+If you add both profiles then by default only the "third-party" will be activated.

 ### Profiles ###